-- A. Tick (3) the most appropriate answer. - 1. (d) - 2. (c) - 3. (d) - 4. (d) - B. Fill in the blanks with the words and phrases from the lesson. - 1.
+- B. Fill in the blanks with correct words and phrases from the passage: - 1.
 The work that Ratna Nadar did required great agility and strength. - 2.
 The climbers who climbed the date palms were not given any safety harness. - 3.
-The children who worked in the factory that made matches felt that their lungs and eyes were burning. - 4.
-The children had to work in terrible condition. - 5.
+The children who worked in the factory that made matches felt that their lungs and eves were burning. - 4.
+The children had to work in terrible conditions. - 5.
 The children who worked in the factory were exposed to toxic sulphur fumes.

 Today, it was a race competition in your school and you won it with flying colours.
-Write a diary entry expressing your experience and the excitement you felt.
-Answer it yourself.
+Write a diary entry expressing your experience and the excitement you felt: Answer it yourself.